 In the Slavic Department, we offer 4 semesters of instruction in Czech language on a 2-year rotating basis.
-Literature and culture courses – LT208: The Writings of Václav Havel, SL254: Introduction to Central Europe (The Culture of Dissent in Czechoslovakia, Poland, and Yugoslavia), LT265: Survey of Literature in the Czech Lands – are offered on an occasional basis.
-Czech language instruction beyond the fourth semester can be arranged through independent studies.
+Two literature and culture courses – LITTRANS 208: The Writings of Václav Havel and SLAVIC 254: Introduction to Central Europe (The Culture of Dissent in Czechoslovakia, Poland, and Yugoslavia), are also offered on a regular basis.
+Czech language instruction beyond the fourth semester may be arranged through directed studies.
 Our program is designed with instruction for everyone from beginners with no experience to graduate students looking to gain knowledge of another Slavic language.
 Czech language and literature courses are taught by Professor David Danaher.

 Czech is the language spoken in the Czech Republic (formerly Czechoslovakia: Czech and Slovak are different languages, although they are very close to one another).
 There are approximately 10 million native speakers of Czech world-wide, and it is believed that Chicago -- after Prague -- has the second-largest population of Czech speakers of any city.
 According to the latest estimates, there are still anywhere from 40,000 to 100,000 Americans living and working in the Czech Republic.